brettlungal/brettlungal.github.io/README.md

         ---
         ```
     4. Replace "Your Title" with any title you would like for your webpage, the most common would be your first name and last name
+    > We use markdown because Etter suggests using a lightweight markdown language that is easy to read and write, and markdown the the most widely used markup language

 * ### Step 7 - Push The Project To Git
     1. in a CLI cd'd into the directory that contains your jekyll project run the command "git init"